 - An initial appointment may last up to an hour usually but may take one or two sessions occasionally to get the necessary family background and developmental history and assess your child’s speech and language abilities.
 It may be a screening or reassessment and measurement of where the child is now if they have been seen previously.
 It may be a listening profile and laterality profile and parent/school questionnaire if your child is following the Johansen IAS programme with regular reassessments every couple of months.

 Therapy includes advice and homework/ worksheets, individual face to face therapy are usually delivered over six fortnightly sessions with breaks in between which are known as consolidation periods and depending on your child’s progress, the number of six fortnightly sessions that are needed can vary.
 Again, this will be monitored as therapy continues and regularly discussed and agreed with you.
 Dawn will give examples of other clients and how many sessions roughly your child may need this will give you an idea of how much money therapy will cost too.

-A typical individual session would usually take place at your child’s pre-school/school setting and would include the following: Preparation for the session including printing and photocopying, 30 minutes face to face with your child (most children are unable to concentrate for more than 30 minutes at a time),on site liaison with pre-school staff/teachers, travel time, note keeping and a follow up email to parents/ pre-school/school staff after each session:
+A typical individual session would usually take place at your child’s pre-school/school setting and would include the following: Preparation for the session including printing and photocopying, 30 minutes face to face with your child (most children are unable to concentrate for more than 30 minutes at a time),on site liaison with pre-school staff/teachers, travel time, note keeping and a detailed follow up email to parents/ pre-school/school staff (if parents give consent) after each session:

 - to describe what was done during the session

 - progress your child has made and what works